jack-stanley/captains-log/README.md

 ## Advisories
 - The plugin is in ALPHA.
 Expect bugs and missing features.
 Please report any issues you encounter on the GitHub repository, and add any feature requests you may have.
-- This plugin has only been verified on Mac and iOS.
-It should work for Windows and Android, but I have not tested it.
+- This plugin has only been verified extensively on Mac and iOS.

 ## Acknowledgements
 - This plugin borrows very very heavily from Evan Moscoso's plugin "Smart Memos": https://github.com/Mossy1022/Smart-Memos.
 As in, a lot of the code is lifted directly from his plugin.
 The main difference is that he worked in the OpenAI ecoysystem, and I'm using Google's stack.
 I would encourage people to check out his plugin, although it has not been updated in several months.